The basics – avoid costly and damaging disputes with a shareholders’ agreement

 The complex bits (made simple!)

-This shareholders' agreement template regulates the relationship between the shareholders of a company by setting out a list of matters that can't be implemented without the consent of a specified percentage of shareholders.
+A shareholders' agreement regulates the relationship between the shareholders of a company by setting out a list of matters that can't be implemented without the consent of a specified percentage of shareholders.

-So, what does this shareholders' agreement template actually cover?
+So, what does this shareholders' agreement actually cover?

 - Dispute resolution measures to regulate disagreements within the company.